Tag Archives: raising kids

 Cost: Children can (do) cost a lot of money.

 No getting away from it children are expensive.
-They are a drain on finances but is cost a valid reason not to have children.
+They are a drain on finances but is cost a valid reason not to have kids.
 No one wants to see children brought into poverty but what is poverty?
 Not going on foreign holidays isn’t poverty.
 Taking hand me downs isn’t poverty.
 Scrimping and saving isn’t necessarily poverty.
 Sure there are sacrifices but children from low incomes homes are no less loved, no less cared for, by parents who love and cherish their children whatever.

 I admire families that have to watch the pennies, who don’t have luxuries but have the greatest luxury of all, each other.